-- 1.2.3a.
-Involvement in consultancy services in the field of medical devices prior to taking up employment with a notified body shall be fully documented at the time of employment and potential conflicts of interests shall be monitored and resolved according to criteria set out in this Annex.
-Personnel who were former employees or provided consultancy services in the field of medical devices for a specific client, prior to taking up employment with a notified body shall not be assigned for conformity assessment activities for that specific client or companies belonging to the same group for a period of 3 years. - 1.2.4.
-The impartiality of the notified bodies, of their top level management and of the assessment personnel shall be guaranteed.
-The level of the remuneration for the top level management and assessment personnel of a notified body and subcontractors involved in assessment activities shall not depend on the results of the assessments.
-The notified body shall make publicly available the declarations of interest of its top-level management. - 1.2.5.
-If a notified body is owned by a public entity or institution, independence and absence of any conflict of interests must be ensured and documented between, on the one hand, the national authority responsible for notified bodies and/or competent authority and, on the other hand, the notified body. - 1.2.6.
-The notified body shall ensure and document that the activities of its subsidiaries or subcontractors, or of any associated body, including the activities of its owners do not affect its independence, impartiality or objectivity of its conformity assessment activities. - 1.2.7.
-The notified body shall operate in accordance with a set of consistent, fair and reasonable terms and conditions, taking into account the interests of small and medium-sized enterprises as defined by Commission Recommendation 2003/361/EC in relation to fees. - 1.2.8.
-The requirements of this section in no way preclude exchanges of technical information and regulatory guidance between a notified body and a manufacturer seeking their conformity assessment.
+1.2.4.
+Involvement in consultancy services in the field of devices prior to taking up employment with a notified body shall be fully documented at the time of employment and potential conflicts of interest shall be monitored and resolved in accordance with this Annex.
+Personnel who were formerly employed by a specific client, or provided consultancy services in the field of devices to that specific client prior to taking up employment with a notified body, shall not be assigned for conformity assessment activities for that specific client or companies belonging to the same group for a period of three years.

+- 1.2.5.
+The impartiality of notified bodies, of their top-level management and of the assessment personnel shall be guaranteed.
+The level of the remuneration of the top-level management and assessment personnel of a notified body and subcontractors, involved in assessment activities shall not depend on the results of the assessments.
+Notified bodies shall make publicly available the declarations of interest of their top-level management. - 1.2.6.
+If a notified body is owned by a public entity or institution, independence and absence of any conflict of interest shall be ensured and documented between, on the one hand, the authority responsible for notified bodies and/or the competent authority and, on the other hand, the notified body. - 1.2.7.
+The notified body shall ensure and document that the activities of its subsidiaries or subcontractors, or of any associated body, including the activities of its owners do not affect its independence, impartiality or the objectivity of its conformity assessment activities. - 1.2.8.
+The notified body shall operate in accordance with a set of consistent, fair and reasonable terms and conditions, taking into account the interests of small and medium-sized enterprises as defined in Recommendation 2003/361/EC in relation to fees. - 1.2.9.
+The requirements laid down in this Section in no way preclude exchanges of technical information and regulatory guidance between a notified body and a manufacturer applying for conformity assessment.